Hesperian Health Guides

 should know

 To treat HIV, you must give AZT with other medicines.
-It is important to take this medicine every day, in the recommended dose.
+It is important to take the recommended dose of this medicine every day.

 Side effects